Javascript is not enabled.

 Social Security

-Social Security benefits would be paid as usual.
+Social Security benefits will be paid as usual.
 They are considered mandatory spending, not subject to the annual congressional appropriations process, and have a dedicated funding source — the payroll taxes most U.S. workers pay on their earnings.

 However, Congress does determine how much the Social Security Administration can spend on operations, and customer service can be affected by a shutdown.
-According to the SSA’s shutdown contingency plan, most routine services would continue, including processing applications for benefits, hearing cases on appeal, and issuing new and replacement Social Security cards.
-Field offices and phone lines would remain open.
+According to the SSA’s shutdown contingency plan, most routine services will continue, including processing applications for benefits, hearing cases on appeal, and issuing new and replacement Social Security cards.
+Field offices and phone lines remain open.

 Medicare